liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

     mail.session.jndi.name=mail/MailSession
     ```

-@product@ references your WebLogic mail session via this property setting.
+@sharepoint@ references your WebLogic mail session via this property setting.
 If
-you've already deployed @product@, you can find your `portal-ext.properties`
+you've already deployed @sharepoint@, you can find your `portal-ext.properties`
 file in your domain's `autodeploy/ROOT/WEB-INF/classes` folder.

 Your changes take effect upon restarting your Managed and Admin servers.

-## Deploying @product@
+## Deploying @sharepoint@

-As mentioned earlier, although you can deploy @product@ to a WebLogic Admin
+As mentioned earlier, although you can deploy @sharepoint@ to a WebLogic Admin
 Server, you should instead deploy it to a WebLogic Managed Server.
 Dedicating
 the Admin Server to managing other servers that run your apps is a best
 practice.

-Follow these steps to deploy @product@ to a Managed Server:
+Follow these steps to deploy @sharepoint@ to a Managed Server:

-1. Make sure the Managed Server you want to deploy @product@ to is shut down.
+1. Make sure the Managed Server you want to deploy @sharepoint@ to is shut down.

 2. In your Admin Server's console UI, select *Deployments* from the *Domain
     Structure* box on the left hand side.
 Then click *Install* to start a new
     deployment.

-3. Select the @product@ WAR file or its expanded contents on your file system.
+3. Select the @sharepoint@ WAR file or its expanded contents on your file system.
     Alternatively, you can upload the WAR file by clicking the *Upload your
     file(s)* link.
 Click *Next*.

 4. Select *Install this deployment as an application* and click *Next*.

-5. Select the Managed Server you want to deploy @product@ to and click *Next*.
+5. Select the Managed Server you want to deploy @sharepoint@ to and click *Next*.

 6. If the default name is appropriate for your installation, keep it.
     Otherwise, give it a name of your choosing and click *Next*.